kaansari/mevsfalse/content/en/posts/articles/ismail.md

 In Chapter Two of the Quran, Ibrahim and Ismail are at the House of Allah, joining together in a heartfelt prayer.
 What makes this supplication significant is that it's in the plural form, emphasizing their unity in asking for a Rasool (Messenger) from their Muslim descendants.
 It's a powerful moment symbolizing their anticipation of a special Messenger coming from their own family, a theme that resonates throughout the Quran.

 > _{{< qurantext chapter="2" verse=124 en="true" >}}_

 > _{{< qurantext chapter="2" verse=125 en="true" >}}_

 > _{{< qurantext chapter="2" verse=126 en="true" >}}_

 > _{{< qurantext chapter="2" verse=127 en="true" >}}_

 > _{{< qurantext chapter="2" verse=128 en="true" >}}_

 > _{{< qurantext chapter="2" verse=129 en="true" >}}_

 > _{{< qurantext chapter="2" verse=130 en="true" >}}_

 > _{{< qurantext chapter="2" verse=131 en="true" >}}_

 ### Ibrahim and Ismael story of Sacrifice:

-This story is in Quran and according the the story no one was sacrificed.
+This story is in Quran and according the story no one was sacrificed.
 The story of sacrifice has more to do with the separation of father and his beloved son Ismael.
 The dream of Ibrahim in the Quran 3:102 is about Allah asking him to cast away his son (Ismael) and leave him in Makkah.
 It is a great trial of separation between the beloved father and the son.

 Once Ibrahim understood the dream, where Allah asked him to cast away his son and leave him in Makkah, he told his son (Ismael) and asked for his opinion.
 The son replied, 'O father, do as you see fit; you will find me among the ones who persevere.'